- Last updated:

 Investigators should be prepared to obtain consent from multiple parties and should be aware that, in some situations, a judge's permission may be required to allow the child to participate in a particular research study.

 If a child's familial status changes after enrollment in a study (the child is adopted, placed in a different foster home, returned to his/her biological parent[s], etc.), the investigator may need to seek re-consent from the new parent/guardian if that person did not provide consent at initial enrollment.
-The investigator or a member of the research team should contact HSO for guidance if he/she becomes aware of a possible change in status.
+The investigator or a member of the research team should contact the HRPP for guidance if he/she becomes aware of a possible change in status.

 Enrolling wards in categories 406 and 407

-The IU HRPP Research on Children in Research, section 2.4, allows enrollment of wards into research approved under Categories 406 or 407 only if the IRB makes specific findings.
+The IU HRPP Policy on Children in Research, section 2.5, allows enrollment of wards into research approved under Categories 406 or 407 only if the IRB makes specific findings.
 In addition, an advocate must be appointed for each ward participating in the research.
 The advocate cannot be the child's foster parent or any other person acting in the role of a parent (in loco parentis) for the child.
 The advocate also cannot be associated in any way with the research, the investigator(s), or the guardian organization (such as the Department of Child Services).
 The advocate must be an individual who has the background and experience to act in the best interests of the child for the duration of the child's participation in the research, and the advocate must agree to act in this way.
 While each participating child must have an advocate, the same advocate may be appointed to represent multiple children.

 In Indiana, all children designated as CHINS should have a court-appointed Guardian Ad Litem (GAL) or Court Appointed Special Advocate (CASA) whose responsibility is to represent the best interest of the child.
-If a ward does not have a GAL appointed, a member of the research team should contact the HSO for assistance in obtaining an advocate.
+If a ward does not have a GAL appointed, a member of the research team should contact the HRPP for assistance in obtaining an advocate.

 The advocate should be involved in the initial consent/assent process and any re-consenting/assenting that occurs during the course of the study.
 For studies that obtain written documentation of informed consent/assent, the advocate should sign and date the consent document in addition to the person who is legally capable of providing consent for the ward.
 Additionally, if at any time new or important information is discovered that may affect the ward's health, welfare, or willingness to continue in the study, this information should be communicated to the advocate.

 The IU Policy on Programs Involving Children applies to all research activities, in addition to many other ongoing or planned events designed to include children.
-Investigators are obligated to meet the requirements of this policy in addition to the regulatory requirements described in the IU HRPP Policies.
+Investigators are obligated to meet the requirements of this Policy in addition to the regulatory requirements described in the IU HRPP Policies.